bocoup/wpt/docs/writing-tests/testharness-tutorial.md

     $ git push origin reftest-for-bdo

 The last step is to submit the test for review.
-We do this by creating a pull request on GitHub.
+WPT doesn't actually need the test we wrote, but if we wanted to submit it for inclusion in the repository, we would create a pull request on GitHub.
 [The guide on git and GitHub](../appendix/github-intro) has all the details on how to do that.

+## More practice

+Here are some ideas for ways you can keep practicing with this test:

+- Improve the test's readability by defining helper functions like `cookieIsSet` and `deleteCookie`
+- Improve the test's coverage by refactoring it into [a "multi-global" test](testharness)
+- Improve the test's coverage by writing more subtests (e.g. aborted fetch operations from calling `window.stop`, or the behavior when the HTTP response sets multiple cookies)